Schr\"{o}dinger Symmetry in Gravitational Mini-Superspaces: Schwarzschild black hole mechanics

 \section{Schwarzschild black hole mechanics}

 In this section, we consider the second example of interest: the Schwarzschild black hole mechanics.
 This mini-superspace possesses again two degrees of freedom.
-We show that just as the flat FLRW cosmology filled with a massless scalar field, it enjoys again a set of Schr\"{o}dinger observables which fully encodes the Schwarzschild geometry, both in the exterior and interior regions of the black hole.
-Finally, we show that it also admit an infinite set of $\cw$ observables with some subtle difference with the FLRW case.
-Previous investigations on the dynamical symmetries of the Schwarzschild mechanics were presented in \cite{Geiller:2020xze, Geiller:2021jmg, Achour:2021dtj}.
+We show that just as the flat FRW cosmology filled with a massless scalar field, it enjoys again a set of Schr\"{o}dinger observables which fully encodes the Schwarzschild geometry, both in the exterior and interior regions of the black hole.
+Previous investigations on the dynamical symmetries of the Schwarzschild mechanics were presented in \cite{Geiller:2020xze, Achour:2021dtj}.